 Publication: Explaining Local Manufacturing Growth in Chile : The Advantages of Sectoral Diversity

-This paper investigates whether the agglomeration of economic activity in regional clusters affects long-run manufacturing total factor productivity growth in an emerging market context.
-It explores a large firm-level panel dataset for Chile during a period characterized by high growth rates and rising regional income inequality (1992-2004).
-The findings are clear-cut.
-Locations with greater concentration of a particular sector did not experience faster growth in total factor productivity during this period.
-Rather, local sector diversity was associated with higher long-run growth in total factor productivity.
+This article investigates whether the agglomeration of economic activity in regional clusters affects long-run manufacturing Total Factor Productivity (TFP) growth in an emerging market context.
+We explore a large firm-level panel dataset for Chile during a period characterized by high growth rates and rising regional income inequality (1992–2004).
+Our findings are clear-cut.
+Locations with greater concentration of a particular sector have not experienced faster TFP growth during this period.
+Rather, local sector diversity was associated with higher long-run TFP growth.
 However, there is no evidence that the diversity effect was driven by the local interaction with a set of suppliers and/or clients.
-The authors interpret this as evidence that agglomeration economies are driven by other factors, such as the sharing of access to specialized inputs not provided solely by a single sector, such as skills or financing.
+We interpret this as evidence that agglomeration economies are driven by other factors such as the sharing of access to specialized inputs not provided solely by a single sector, e.g. skills or financing.